gocanto/grid-search/README.md

 This project simulates a given e-commerce store back-office products list overview.

+Browsing the products overview is a breeze since the App will let you filter products by `name` or `title`, visit given products profile to place an orders for them, and see a full or short description of them.

 ## Dev Requirements

 To make use of this code base, you will have to install [Git](https://git-scm.com/),